LucJakobsen/Obsidian_CBS/GigaVault/CBS - Master/1st Semester/Applying Data Analytics in Digital Business/Between-subject Experiment.md

-Between-subject Experiment refers to when participants are randomly assigned to one of two or more groups, and each group is exposed to a different treatment
+Between-subject Experiment, is a type of [[Experiment]], which refers to when participants are randomly assigned to one of two or more groups, and each group is exposed to a different treatment
 - So participants are randomly allocated to only one combination of treatments

 So you look at the treatment´s effect *between* different groups